 Refund Policy and About Support

-The only caveat is that since I’m not the developer nor am I an expert when it comes to Excel, and once you buy this spreadsheet you will access to all of the formulas and programming bits that went into it, there is are no refunds, sorry.
+The only caveat is that since I’m not the developer nor am I an expert in Excel, and once you buy this spreadsheet, you will access to all the formulas and programming bits that went into it so there are no refunds, sorry.

-If you decide to make changes to the spreadsheet like the formulas, etc. and it breaks, I can’t help you fix it since I had to pay an Excel expert to develop the spreadsheet.
+If you change the spreadsheet like the formulas, etc. and it breaks, I can’t help you fix it since I had to pay an Excel expert to develop the spreadsheet.

 So I highly suggest you make a copy for you every day use and leave the original as a copy saved on your computer as a back-up.
 That way if you break it then you can always go back to the original.
 No fuss, no muss.